Updated August 2024

 Go Sightseeing in the Whistler Valley

-When I have family visiting I suggest a sightseeing tour to get the lay-of-the-land and a wider sense of what makes Whistler the incredible place it is.
+When I have family visiting I suggest a sightseeing tour to get the lay of the land and a wider sense of what makes Whistler the incredible place it is.
 With Whistler Valley Tours you head out with a local guide and driver for a three-hour sightseeing adventure covering the entire Whistler Valley.
 You visit Green Lake, Rainbow Park, Creekside, Function Junction’s local artisan district and Olympic venues such as the world’s fastest bobsled track at The Whistler Sliding Centre.

 Another tour that they offer is to Whistler’s very own distillery – Montis Distilling.
 This pre-dinner apres tour takes you to Function Junction where you’ll learn Montis Distilling’s unique spirit crafting process, enjoy an in-depth tasting of all available products (with the option to pair them with locally curated cheese and charcuterie) and be back in time for your evening dinner reservations.
 As an added bonus, all guests receive an exclusive food and beverage deal for use at one of Whistler’s best cocktail bars, The Raven Room.
 Read more in, Whistler Distillery Tour & Tasting Experience.